ptrofimov/zeroevents/README.md

 ### Connecting socket

-You can use usual way to connect to socket via calling the constructor of ZMQSocket or, better, use **EventListener** that gives you connected socket on the base of options from config.
+You can use usual way to connect to ZeroMQ socket via calling the constructor of ZMQSocket or, better, use **EventListener** that gives you connected socket on the base of options from config.

 ```php